juju/docs/src/en/temp-release-notes.md

 ## What's New in Beta8

-* List-controller now lists cloud type and region
+* List-controllers now lists cloud type and region
 * New command to remove clouds.
   Usage: juju remove-cloud <cloud name>
 * MAAS and LXD machines and hostnames now use short names